gtap-dev/php/README.md

 ### 4.2 Using traits

-The `use` keyword used inside the classes to implement traits MUST be declared on the next line after the opening brace.
+The `use` keyword used inside the classes to implement traits must be declared on the next line after the opening brace.

 ~~~php